vuw-research-computing/raapoi-tools/docs/index.md

 So what does this all mean?

 The _module load_ command will introduce the environment necessary to run a particular program, in this case R version 3.5.1 The _srun_ command will submit the job to the cluster.
 The _srun_ command has many parameter available, some of the most common are in this example and explained below

 * --pty - Required to run interactively
 * --cpus-per-task=2 - requests 2 CPUs, can also use the -c flag, eg. -c 2
 * --mem=2G - requests 2 GigaBytes (GB) of RAM.
 * --time=2-00:00 - requests a runtime of up to 2 days (format is DAYS-HOURS:MINUTES), this is important in case the cluster or partition has a limited run-time, for example if an outage window is approaching.
 Keep in mind time is a resource along with CPU and Memory.
 * --partition=main - requests a certain partition, in this case it requests the main partition, see the section on using cluster partitions for more information.
 * R - the command you wish to run, this could also be matlab, mathematica, SAS, etc. (just remember to load the module first)# Parallel Jobs

-# Parallel processing, arrays, multi-threaded and MPI jobs
+# Parallel processing

 Running a job in parallel is a great way to utilize the power of the cluster.
 So what is a parallel job/workflow?

 * Loosely-coupled jobs (sometimes referred to as embarrassingly or naively parallel jobs) are processes in which multiple instances of the same program execute on multiple data files simultaneously, with each instance running independently from others on its own allocated resources (i.e. CPUs and memory).
 Slurm job arrays offer a simple mechanism for achieving this.
-* Multithreaded programs that include explicit support for shared memory processing via multiple threads of execution (e.g. Posix Threads or OpenMP) running across multiple CPU cores.
+* Multi-threaded programs that include explicit support for shared memory processing via multiple threads of execution (e.g. Posix Threads or OpenMP) running across multiple CPU cores.
 * Distributed memory programs that include explicit support for message passing between processes (e.g. MPI).
 These processes execute across multiple CPU cores and/or nodes, these are often referred to as tightly-coupled jobs.
 * GPU (graphics processing unit) programs including explicit support for offloading to the device via languages like CUDA or OpenCL.

 It is important to understand the capabilities and limitations of an application in order to fully leverage the parallel processing options available on the cluster.
 For instance, many popular scientific computing languages like Python, R, and Matlab now offer packages that allow for GPU, multi-core or multithreaded processing, especially for matrix and vector operations

 #### Job Array Example
-Here is a (very silly) example of running a job array to run 50 simultaneous processes:
+Here is an example of running a job array to run 50 simultaneous processes:

   `sbatch array.sh`